Kettly Mars

 Kettly Mars is a Haitian poet and novelist.
-She writes in French, and her books have been translated into Kreyòl, English, Italian, Dutch, Danish, and Japanese.
+She writes in French, and her books have been translated into Creole, English, Italian, Dutch, Danish, and Japanese.

 Life

 Mars was born on September 3, 1958, in Port-au-Prince.
 After completing a degree in Classics, Mars pursued training in administration – working as an administrative assistant for a number of years.
 Once in her thirties, Mars began to dedicate her time to writing.
 In a 2015 interview with Radio France Internationale, Mars said that once she was in her mid-thirties "everything that had constituted my life, until that point, started to lose its significance."
 Apart from being a mother, Mars says that her writing is "the most satisfying gift she has ever been given."